-Raising backyard chickens has become quite popular in the last few years, but the effort can be an expensive endeavor if you aren't sure what to do.
-Use these resources to help you with establishing a flock and keeping it healthy.
+Raising backyard chickens has become quite popular in the last few years, but the effort can be an expensive endeavor if you are not sure what to do.
+The following resources will help you with establishing a flock and keeping it healthy.

 Learn everything you can about chickens.
 Talk with other chicken owners, veterinarians, feed stores, and farmers.
 If you've never owned an animal before, determine what you need to know and whether your lifestyle is right for making this commitment.
 The following are resources that will guide you through the decision-making process:

 Should I Raise a Small Poultry Flock?
-(UW Extension)
+(UW-Madison Division of Extension)

 Before investing in a flock and the necessary equipment, find out if you are legally able to own chickens in your neighborhood.
-This free online database provides a good starting point, but you are smart to verify with your city clerk.
 Also, if you are part of a homeowner's association, you will need to check with them.
-You may also want to meet with your adjacent neighbors to ensure they won't be opposed to your new endeavor.
+You may also want to meet with your adjacent neighbors to ensure they will not be opposed to your new endeavor.

 Determine what type of flock you want to raise.
 Do you want eggs?
 Or do you want to raise broiler or roaster birds?
 Take a look at these resources to help you decide: